Sustainability in AYY in 2019

 In the spring of 2019, AYY started plastic collection on campus and brought plastic collection containers to Teekkari Village.
 At the same time, sorting opportunities and instructions were developed for apartments and rental facilities.
 AYY promoted circular economy on Otaniemi Campus by supporting Reuse & Rescue pilot, which aims to enable the recycling, rental and reuse of campus goods and to reduce the ecological footprint of temporary student housing.

 AYY’s apartments have been built to be durable, and efforts have been made to choose water-saving fittings and materials that are resistant to wear and tear.
 In the future, the ecology and sustainability of the life cycle of new student housing will be considered as a key part of the project planning phase and AYY’s planning guidelines.

 Towards the sustainable 2020s

 In AYY, the environmental impact of travel, procurement and events will be guided by sustainable development guidelines.
-During 2020, AYY will switch to carbon-neutral energy, which will significantly reduce the Student Union’s carbon footprint.
-Other environmental effects are reduced by preferring rail transport, using consideration before making purchases and by preferring vegetarian food.
+During 2020, AYY will switch to carbon-neutral energy, which will reduce the Student Union’s annual carbon footprint by 98 % Other environmental effects are reduced by preferring rail transport, using consideration before making purchases and by preferring vegetarian food.
 The remaining emissions from travel, procurement and events that are difficult to reduce will be offset from 2020 onwards.

 The strategy will be updated in 2020 and it will specify AYY’s next steps for sustainable development.
 With the update of the strategy, AYY will have the opportunity to define new and concrete goals for sustainable development in terms of carbon neutrality, circular economy, responsible investments and social and cultural sustainability.
 In the current decade, we will make decisions to build a sustainable, fair and resilient future.